Bailey, Javins, and Carter LC

 When you file a claim with an insurance company following an ATV accident, chances are you may not be offered the settlement that you deserve.
 This is where our legal team steps in; insurance companies and ATV manufacturers are armed with talented lawyers – we even the playing field and help you fight back.
 To learn more about what to do following an ATV/UTV accident and your rights, contact our experienced and skilled West Virginia ATV accident lawyers today for a free consultation.
 Contact our firm at (800) 497-0234.

-1. Practice Areas >
+1. Practice Areas>

-2. Personal Injury >
+2. Personal Injury>

-3. West Virginia Car Accident >
+3. West Virginia Vehicle Accident>

-4. ATV/UTV Accident Injury Attorneys >
+4. ATV/UTV Accident Injury Attorneys>

 Free Consultation